AliMamdouh2025/STMicroelectronics_Linux_Trainning/Customized Linux Shell Final Version/README.md

-# Custom Shell Implementation Version 2
+# Custom Shell Implementation Final Version

 This project provides a custom shell that includes built-in commands and the capability to execute external commands.